willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-wfm-integration.md

 Make sure that every Shifts entity in the `supportedEntities` list request body starts with an uppercase letter.
 For example, `"supportedEntities":"Shift,SwapRequest,OpenShift"`.

-#### I registered the workforce integration and implemented the /connect, update, and /read endpoints, but the webhook isn't working.
+#### I registered the workforce integration and implemented the /connect, /update, and /read endpoints, but the webhook isn't working.

 Make sure your workforce integration is enabled for your team schedule.
 Additionally, check that the **url** and **apiVersion** properties are correct.